fanaticodev/partners-fanati-co/LASTCOMMANDS.md

 1.2.
 Hybrid MLM accessible at partners.fanati.co:port or partners.fanati.co/legacy

 2. proceed to create the Monorepo for Infinite and Hybrid MLM using https://github.com/fanaticodev/partners-fanati-co

+2. Local Development can be accessed via localhost addresses as fremont2 is a server. use sandbox.partners.fanati.co for developing and testing.
+3. provide path for sandbox.partners.fanati.co for nginx configuration